-It’s not just any virus that can trigger cancer.
+And it’s not just any virus that can trigger cancer.
 It’s only the viruses that affect certain types of cells in your body.
 And even then, it’s only in certain cases, explains Dr. Shepard.

-Most viruses, like those that cause colds and flu, never get to Step 4.
+Most viruses, like those that cause colds and flu, never get to step 4.

 “Viruses that infect your lungs and airways, for example, don’t stay in your body for long,” says Dr. Shepard.
 “Even if the virus enters your airway cells and attaches to your DNA, your immune system will get rid of those faulty cells quickly.
 However, cells in other areas of your body, like your liver, don’t refresh as fast.
 Infections in those cells can become more dangerous.”

 Viruses linked to cancer